dsnoeijer/angular/aio/content/guide/upgrade.md

     </code-example>

-1. Create the `rollup.config.js` configuration file for `rollup` to use the global `ng` command to reference all of the Angular framework exports.
+1. Create the `rollup.config.js` configuration file for `rollup` to use the global `ng` command to reference all the Angular framework exports.

     1. Create a file named `rollup.config.js`
     1. Copy the following content into `rollup.config.js`